kabir2505/tds_p1/README.md

 ## Data Collection Overview

-- To grab the data, I checked out the GitHub API docs to get the lowdown on the endpoints and parameters I needed for my queries.
+- <u>Data collection:</u> To grab the data, I checked out the GitHub API docs to get the lowdown on the endpoints and parameters I needed for my queries.
 I used the `requests` library to shoot out GET requests and pull in repository and user data.
 Then, I parsed the JSON responses into Pandas DataFrames for some deeper analysis.

-- TypeScript is emerging as a major growth opportunity in Zurich’s market, boasting a 20% increase in demand compared to JavaScript.
-With just 15% of developers currently using it (lower competition), there’s a unique gap for developers to enhance their skills and marketability, positioning themselves ahead of the competition in this evolving landscape.
+- <u>Interesting facts</u> : <b>`TypeScript`</b> is emerging as a major growth opportunity in Zurich’s market, boasting a <b>20%</b> increase in demand compared to JavaScript.
+With just </b>15%</b> of developers currently using it (<i>low competition</i>), there’s a unique gap for developers to enhance their skills and marketability, positioning themselves ahead of the competition in this evolving landscape.

-- Developers should strategically combine Python and TypeScript skills to enhance their job market appeal.
-Python offers 3,301 repositories and 86 hireable developers, while TypeScript is gaining traction in frontend development.
+- <u>Actionable recommendations</u>:Developers should strategically combine `Python` and `TypeScript` skills to enhance their job market appeal.
+Python offers <b>3,301 </b>repositories and <b>86</b> hireable developers, while TypeScript is gaining traction in frontend development.
 By focusing on data-driven projects, developers can leverage Python’s versatility alongside TypeScript’s growth potential, creating a competitive edge in a rapidly evolving tech landscape.

 **Note:** The dataset does not contain the entirety of 2024's days, as the year 2024 is not yet complete.
 ## Charts for the insights